-'Lastly, I have felt so incredibly fortunate to have been able to experience Australia in general, but Australian Defence in particular, and I have been so very impressed with the character of leadership you have within the three Services within Defence here in Australia.
+'Lastly, I have felt so incredibly fortunate to have been able to experience Australia in general, but Australian Defence in particular, and I have been so very impressed with the character of leadership you have within the three Inter-Agency Cooperation and the Challenge of Culture

+Services within Defence here in Australia.
 Most of the exposure I have had to this has been within the Australia Army, and I would like you all to know that I think you are incredibly well led.